 However, when Sunday rolls around and it's time to think of meal ideas, I often find myself stumped.
 What can I make that's not the same old thing?
 By seeing comments on social media and having conversations with other parents, I know I'm not the only one who tries to find new meal ideas.
 Therefore, I decided to compile a list of the top ten meals that my family has enjoyed.
 I'm hoping this list will help other parents that are searching for easy, healthy, family meals.
-All of the recipes in my list were found on a variety of wonderful blogs, and the links are included for you to view the recipe in full.
-It's fun to find new ideas on food blogs, and the bloggers create really great recipes!
+All of the recipes in my list were found on a variety of blogs, and the links are included for you to view the recipe in full.
+It's fun to find new ideas on food blogs, and these bloggers create really great recipes!

 Note: for the past couple years, my family has eaten a reducetarian diet comprised of both meat-based and vegetarian meals.
 My top ten list contains both types of meals.